Quebec – New England Transmission: New England Clean Energy Connect

-Construction of the New England Clean Energy Connect, a similar project, started in February 2021.
+Construction of the New England Clean Energy Connect (NECEC), a similar 1200MW project, started in February 2021.

-Massachusetts pursues it as an option to bring Canadian hydropower through transmission lines in Maine, estimated to cost $1 billion.
+Massachusetts pursued it as an option to bring Canadian hydropower through transmission lines in Maine, estimated to cost $1 billion.
 The citizens of Maine voted in a 2021 referendum to revoke the project's permit, forcing a halt to construction which was already underway.
-In August 2022, the Supreme Court of Maine ruled the retroactive revocation of the permit was unconstitutional, but remanded the case to lower courts for more consideration.
+In August 2022, the Supreme Court of Maine ruled the retroactive revocation of the permit was unconstitutional, but remanded the case to lower courts for more consideration..
+Construction resumed in August 2023.
+A federal judge declined to revoke permits in March 2025.
+The NECEC entered service on January 16, 2026.